-Abbey is a Therapist and Executive Director of Stillpoint.
-She loves practicing as a psychotherapist helping women, men, relationships and families.
+I am a Staff Therapist and Executive Director of Stillpoint.
+I love practicing as a psychotherapist helping women, men, relationships and families.

-Abbey is committed to the therapeutic process to help individuals and relationships engage, resolve and reinvent life challenges.
-You can expect Abbey to engage you and your family in a process that offers opportunity and healing.
+I am committed to the therapeutic process to help individuals and relationships engage, resolve and reinvent life’s challenges.
+You can expect that I will engage with you and your family in a process that offers opportunity and healing.

-Abbey grew up in Indiana and attended Hanover College and then completed her Master's Degree in Community Counseling from Xavier University in 2009.
+I grew up in Indiana and attended Hanover College and then completed my Master's Degree in Community Counseling through Xavier University in 2009.

-Abbey specializes in trauma, developmental concerns, relationship engagement, and family transition.
-She has a vast knowledge of the mental health community in Indianapolis since she has worked in emergent psychiatric care, community mental health and private practice.
+I specialize in trauma, developmental concerns, relationship engagement, and family transition.
+I possess vast knowledge of the mental health community in Indianapolis since working in urgent psychiatric care, community mental health and private practice.

-Abbey is a Certified Clinical Trauma Professional and is trained in Brainspotting, a brain and body relational psychotherapy.
+I am a Certified Clinical Trauma Professional and am trained in Brainspotting, a brain and body relational psychotherapy.
 It uses feelings in the body to process complex trauma that is stored in the non-verbal part of the brain, allowing clients to live more freely without the weight of past trauma.

 When I meet you in therapy I consider it a sacred space and you, a unique individual, that has gifted me the opportunity to know you.
 I want you to feel that you can be safe, accepted and are enough.
 Which to me means that you are not alone and you can be seen for who you are.
 And beyond your choices and conditioning as a person, you can be heard and listened to and given the opportunity to experience connection.